postmodern/chruby/README.md

 ### RubyGems

-Gems installed as a non-root user via `gem install` will be installed into `~/.gem/$ruby/X.Y.Z`.
+Gems installed as a non-root user via `gem install` will be installed into `~/.gem/$ruby_name`.
 By default, RubyGems will use the absolute path to the currently selected ruby for the shebang of any binstubs it generates.
 In some cases, this path may contain extra version information (e.g.
 `ruby-2.0.0-p451`).
 To mitigate potential problems when removing rubies, you can force RubyGems to generate binstubs with shebangs that will search for ruby in your `$PATH` by using `gem install --env-shebang` (or the equivalent short option `-E`).
-This parameter can also be added to your gemrc file.
+This parameter can also be added to your `.gemrc` file.

 ### Integration